 While the founding fathers wanted us to enjoy various freedoms, I doubt they had no interest financing on washers and dryers in mind when they spoke of “self-evident truths.”
 Then again maybe they did.

-So for our purposes let us not focus on the retail aspects of the holiday.
+So, for our purposes let us not focus on the retail aspects of the holiday.
 Instead let us try to focus on the office of the President and what that entails.

 To date, 44 men have served as President of the United States.
 The 45th President of the United States will be elected next year.

 I was fortunate enough to come face to face with two of the men who would go on to become president although I was only old enough to remember one of them